SidrahAnjum/MS-Fabric-Projects/pharmacy-fills-data-engineering/README.md

 One control table (`dim_pipeline_config.csv`) drives every decision: source type, load type, sink table, and which silver notebook to call.
 Nothing in the pipeline canvas is hardcoded per entity.

-The Switch activity routes on a combined key (`source_type` plus `load_type`) instead of a single field, because Fabric enforces a real platform restriction: Switch and If Condition activities cannot be nested inside another Switch or If.
+The Switch activity routes on a combined key (`source_type` plus `load_type`) instead of a single field, because Fabric enforces a platform restriction: Switch and If Condition activities cannot be nested inside another Switch or If.
 The original design called for a nested Switch to route `dim_patients` (SCD2) differently from the other SQL dimensions (full overwrite).
 That turned out to be structurally impossible.
 The fix was flattening the logic into four combined-key cases (`sql_full`, `sql_scd2`, `shortcut_shortcut`, `api_api_paginated`) instead.
-It's documented as bug 10 below, and it's a good example of a design that had to change because of a platform constraint discovered mid-build, not a planning mistake.
+I

 ---